Lead moderator and Senior Advisor & Editor-in-Chief Shippax

 Emanuele Grimaldi is currently Chairman of Grimaldi Euromed SpA, Managing Director of Grimaldi Group SpA and Board Member of Grimaldi Deepsea SpA, President and CEO of Finnlines Plc, President of Minoan Lines and Malta Motorways of the Sea and Board Member of ACL.

-He is also Past President of Confitarma (Italian Shipowners’ Association) as well as Board Member and Past President of ECSA (European Community Shipowners’ Associations), Vice Chairmen of ICS (International Chamber of Shipping), Board Member of Interferry Inc. and Board Member of Rina SpA.
+He is also Past President of Confitarma (Italian Shipowners’ Association) as well as Board Member and Past President of ECSA (European Community Shipowners’ Associations), Chairman of ICS (International Chamber of Shipping), Board Member of Interferry Inc. and Board Member of Rina SpA.

 Born in a shipyard on the Swedish island Orust, Ingemar Gustavsson is brought up within spitting distance of the sea.
 Therefore it is not surprising that he is interested in the shipyard and shipping industry.

 In his speech Ingemar Gustavsson will tell the story of how the company became the leader in Scandinavia when it comes to shore connections.
 He will specifically focus on the latest invention - all-in-one solution where a HVSC or LVSC plant is put in a movable container that can be used in any port.
 By connecting to the electricity grid, the ship can switch off its auxiliary machines.
 This leads to reduced air emissions of carbon dioxide, nitrogen and sulfur oxides and an improved local environment.
 It can all be calculated quite precisely and the advantages are obvious: less noise, less pollution and - not the least - less costs.

 Kristian Eikeland HOLMEFJORD